-These data help doctors to plan out a patient’s rehabilitation and enables them to provide customised insoles where neccesary to provide additional support to the sole of the foot.
-These insoles can recude stress on the joints and help discharge any excess pressure in the plantar areas.
+This type of examination allows doctors to evaluate a patient’s posture and technique while running, walking, and remaining static.
+The collected data help doctors plan a patient’s rehabilitation and enable them to provide customized insoles where necessary to offer additional support to the sole of the foot.
+These insoles can reduce stress on the joints and help discharge any excess pressure in the plantar areas.